Investigation rebukes Commerce Department for siding with Trump over forecasters during Hurricane Dorian

 That statement, the inspector general found, damaged NOAA’s reputation for issuing apolitical guidance and eroded public trust in an agency tasked with protecting life and property.
 The report, however, contains no recommendations for punishing officials or major changes to department policies and procedures.

 The inspector general, Peggy Gustafson, an appointee of President Barack Obama, found that the scandal that became known as “Sharpiegate” could have broader repercussions.
-It comes as the U.S. braces for what is expected to be an unusually active hurricane season, which comes amid a worsening coronavirus pandemic affecting multiple hurricane-prone states, including Florida and Texas.
+The United States is bracing for what is expected to be an unusually active hurricane season, which comes amid a worsening coronavirus pandemic affecting multiple hurricane-prone states, including Florida and Texas.
 Just after the report was released, Tropical Storm Fay formed off the Mid-Atlantic coast, the earliest sixth named storm on record.

 “The broader, longer-term consequence is that NOAA’s rebuke of the NWS Birmingham office could have a chilling effect on NWS forecasters’ future public safety messages, as well as undercut public trust in NWS forecasts,” the report stated.

 The imbroglio began Sept.
-1, when Trump tweeted that Alabama was at risk from Hurricane Dorian which was devastating the Bahamas at the time.
+1, when Trump tweeted that Alabama was at risk from Hurricane Dorian, which was devastating the Bahamas at the time.
 Trump falsely asserted that the state would “most likely be hit (much) harder than anticipated” by the powerful hurricane.

 When Trump sent the tweet, the official Hurricane Center forecast showed the storm skirting the East Coast far away from Alabama.
 Only one National Hurricane Center forecast product was showing any potential impact in Alabama — a 5 to 20 percent chance of tropical-storm-force winds in a small portion of the state.

 In response to calls from panicked residents who saw Trump’s tweet, NOAA’s National Weather Service forecast office in Birmingham, Ala., indicated in a tweet of its own that Alabama was not at serious risk from the Category 5 storm.
-To calm fears, not knowing Trump had stoked the concern, it tweeted: “Alabama will NOT see any impacts from
+To calm fears, not knowing Trump had stoked the concern, it tweeted: “Alabama will NOT see any impacts from #Dorian.

-#Dorian.
 We repeat, no impacts from Hurricane #Dorian will be felt across Alabama.
 The system will remain too far east.”

-The dissonance between the two tweets, as well as Trump’s continued insistence that he was correct about the Alabama forecast, culminated with the president going so far as to alter a NOAA hurricane forecast map with a Sharpie during a storm briefing in the Oval Office, which earned the scandal the name, “Sharpiegate.”
+The dissonance between the two tweets, as well as Trump’s continued insistence that he was correct about the Alabama forecast, culminated with the president displaying an NOAA hurricane forecast map altered with a Sharpie during a storm briefing in the Oval Office, which earned the scandal the name “Sharpiegate.”

-The episode foreshadowed subsequent Trump administration science controversies to come, including the White House’s repeated dismissals of public health advice for responding to the coronavirus pandemic.
+The episode foreshadowed subsequent Trump administration science controversies, including the White House’s repeated dismissals of public health advice for responding to the coronavirus pandemic.

-According to the inspector general’s report — which does not include redactions, not even for presidential privilege — on Sept.
-5, then-acting White House chief of staff Mick Mulvaney instructed Commerce Secretary Wilbur Ross to have the public record corrected in favor of the president, and Mulvaney and Ross were involved in the statement approval process.
+According to the inspector general’s report — which does not include redactions, not even for presidential privilege — then-acting White House chief of staff Mick Mulvaney instructed Commerce Secretary Wilbur Ross on Sept.
+5 to have the public record corrected in favor of the president, and Mulvaney and Ross were involved in the statement approval process.

 “As it currently stands, it appears as if the NWS intentionally contradicted the president.
 And we need to know why,” Mulvaney wrote on Sept.
 5. “He wants either a correction or an explanation or both,” Mulvaney wrote, presumably speaking of the president.
-He said he was with the president when he tweeted about the threat to Ala., although he dates it as taking place on Saturday, when the tweet actually posted on a Sunday.
+He said he was with the president when he tweeted about the threat to Alabama, although he dates it as taking place on Saturday, when the tweet actually went up on a Sunday.

 The drafting of the statement was spearheaded by senior Commerce Department staff members, particularly chief of staff and acting general counsel Michael Walsh and then-acting deputy general counsel David Dewhirst.
 Neither of them has a meteorology background.